Uminosachi/inpaint-anything/README.md

 To download the model:

-1. Launch this application.
+* Launch this application.
-2. Click on the "Download model" button next to the [Segment Anything Model ID](https://github.com/facebookresearch/segment-anything#model-checkpoints).
+* Click on the "Download model" button next to the [Segment Anything Model ID](https://github.com/facebookresearch/segment-anything#model-checkpoints).
+  * The SAM is available in three sizes.
+The sizes are: Base < Large < Huge.
+Please note that larger sizes consume more VRAM.
-3. Wait for the download to complete.
+* Wait for the download to complete.
-4. The downloaded model file will be stored in the `models` directory of this application's repository.
+* The downloaded model file will be stored in the `models` directory of this application's repository.

 ## Usage